fws-solutions/starter_s/README.md

     </div>

 ## SCSS

 All Template Views styles should be written in corresponding directory.

 All Vue Components styles should be written in `.vue` files.

 All global styles should be written in `src/scss` directories.

+- For project's global styles everything should be written in `src/scss/site.scss` file and it's imported files.
+- For dashboard's global styles everything should be written in `src/scss/admin.scss` file and `src/scss/admin` directory.

+Any styles for JS plugins should be imported from node_modules.
+No direct copy/pasting plugin styles should be practiced in the theme.

+    Example: site.js

+    @import '../../node_modules/@fancyapps/fancybox/dist/jquery.fancybox';
+    @import '../../node_modules/select2/dist/css/select2';
+    @import '../../node_modules/perfect-scrollbar/css/perfect-scrollbar';
+    @import '../../node_modules/slick-carousel/slick/slick.scss'; //sass-lint:disable-line clean-import-paths

 CSS code quality is checked with [Sass Lint](https://github.com/sasstools/sass-lint).